sb-collective/_Global/README.md

 # _Global
 Initiating SB

-This is the StartUpBridge Open Source Everything Repo.
+This is the StartupBridge Open Source Everything Repo.
 Everyone can add/edit and everyone is welcome to do so.

 Help us build together a system that actually helps humanity.
-Build Trust, through truth and Transparency.
+Build Trust, through Truth and Transparency.

 Visit https://startupbridge.com/about for more info.